caproto/caproto/doc/source/iocs.rst

 ... use macros?
 And what are macros?
 ------------------------------------

-(TODO)
+Macros allow you to specify portions of PV names at IOC initialization-time instead of at PVGroup/pvproperty definition time.

+Macros can be used in addition to - or in place of - the default PV prefix.

+See the :class:`~.ioc_examples.macros.MacroifiedNames` for an example.

 ... make a bunch of caproto IOCs without all the boilerplate?
 -------------------------------------------------------------

 Take a look at the cookiecutters.
+You can generate a full Python package IOC template along with a startup script template pretty quickly with this tool.

 ... get a structured view of my PVGroup on the client side?
 -----------------------------------------------------------